panva/jose/docs/jwks/remote/functions/createRemoteJWKSet.md

 ▸ **createRemoteJWKSet**(`url`, `options?`): [`RemoteJWKSet`](../interfaces/RemoteJWKSet.md)

 Creates a resolver for a JSON Web Key Set available at an HTTP(S) URL.

-The JSON Web Key Set is fetched when no key matches, but only as frequently as the `cooldownDuration` option allows.
-Selection uses the header's "alg" (Algorithm) and "kid" (Key ID), and respects the JWK's "use" (Public Key Use) and "key_ops" (Key Operations).
+Fetches the JSON Web Key Set when the cache is missing or stale.
+An unmatched key triggers another fetch only when `cooldownDuration` has elapsed since the last successful fetch.
+Selection uses the header's "alg" and "kid" and respects the JWK's "use" and "key_ops".
 Exactly one key must match.

-Only a single public key must match the selection process.
-As shown in the example below when multiple keys get matched it is possible to opt-in to iterate over the matched keys and attempt verification in an iterative manner.
+If multiple keys match, the thrown [util/errors.JWKSMultipleMatchingKeys](../../../util/errors/classes/JWKSMultipleMatchingKeys.md) error exposes an async iterator over the matching keys.
+The example below shows how to attempt verification with each.

 > [!NOTE]\
-> The function's purpose is to resolve public keys used for verifying signatures and will not work
-> for public encryption keys.
+> Only public signature verification keys are supported, not public encryption keys.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwks/remote'`.